diskree/AchieveToDo-ModPack/README.md

 You can also create a hardcore world, the corresponding datapack will be included automatically.

-If you are creating a world with experimental features enabled (bundles and/or 1.20 content) you will need to relog into the world immediately after world creation.
-Also I am not responsible for the stability of the modpack in case of adding any external mods.

 # How to install
 This modpack require Minecraft 1.19.3 and last fabric version and based on the 💜 [Sugar modpack](https://modrinth.com/modpack/sugar).
 Thanks for the work on the optimization and quality of the Minecraft game!
 1. Download AchieveToDo.zip from [last release](https://github.com/diskree/AchieveToDo/releases/latest) page